SBI's home loan rates to go up from today. New customers can still avail concessions. Know how

-State Bank of India (SBI), which is the largest public sector lender, has increased its basic lending rates and MCLR effective from today (December 15) by 35 bps and 25 bps across tenures.
+SBI revised home loan rates: State Bank of India (SBI), which is the largest public sector lender, has increased its basic lending rates and MCLR effective from today (December 15) by 35 bps and 25 bps across tenures.
 This would mean that EMIs across all term loans, like home loans, business loans, personal loans, will go up.

 Since May, the Reserve Bank of India has increased the repo rate by 225 bps to tame the high inflation.
 With the aggressive pace of rate hikes, most lenders have been forced to tweak their home loan rates and increase the EMI amount as there is limited headroom to extend the repayment period further.